rfilippone/interstellar-coding-challenge/README.md

 1. You have GDAL installed.
 Run `./gradlew bootrun` at the root of the project

 2. You don't have GDAL installed but you have Docker installed: Run the provided run script with `./run.sh` at the root of the project.
-(During the first run this operation will some time to build the Docker image and dowload all the needed dependencies)
+(During the first run this operation will take some time to build the Docker image and dowload all the needed dependencies)